Name: Eric L. Adams

 Political title: Brooklyn Borough President (Democrat; in office since 2014)

-Education and background: Associate’s degree from New York City College of Technology; bachelor’s degree from John Jay College of Criminal Justice; M.P.A. from Marist College.
+Education and background: Adams earned his Associate’s degree from New York City College of Technology; Bachelor’s degree from John Jay College of Criminal Justice; M.P.A. from Marist College.

-What he’s doing to advance food policy: Currently working to redirect public health spending to focus more on lifestyle changes and disease reversal than on condition management.
+What he’s doing to advance food policy: Adams is currently working to redirect public health spending to focus more on lifestyle changes and disease reversal than on condition management.
 Also partnering with State Assembly Member Richard N. Gottfried and State Senator Brad Hoylman on legislation requiring plant-based meal options in hospitals and schools.

 What he enjoys outside of Borough Hall: Riding the streets of Brooklyn on his bicycle, meditation and exploring new cultures and places.